 Meet the Teachers

 Audrey, E-RYT 200, RYT 500, found yoga in 2011 and fell in love with the physical movement of her body in this form.
-She soon realized the emotional, mental, and spiritual healing of a disciplined practice and wanted to dive deeper into her journey.
-In March of 2018, Audrey received her 200 hour Yoga Teacher certification and shortly after, discovered the joy of sharing yoga with others.
-She is currently working on completing her 500 hour certification with Jason Crandell.
-In her classes, Audrey strives to provide a loving space to heal and feel and be while building strength and flexibility in the physical body.
+She soon realized the emotional, mental, and spiritual healing of a disciplined practice and wanted to dive deeper into the journey by becoming a yoga teacher.
+In her classes, Audrey strives to provide a loving space to heal and feel and be while building strength and increasing flexibility in the physical body.